lonebono/LBYARCHMP/README.md

-# LBYARCH MP2 x86 to C Interface
+# LBYARCH S19A MP2 x86 to C Interface

-Follow the instructions to run these files
+## Group 10

+- Sy, Vaughn Marick
+- Tengco, Martin

+## Specifications

+Implement a function in x86-64 assembly that converts a grayscale image stored as 8-bit unsigned integers into a double-precision floating point representation by applying $f = \frac{i}{255}$.

+## Instructions

 ### 0. Clone